erizov/Professor/semester_1/lecture_06_advanced_trees/red_black_tree/README.md

 ### Short Description

-A hierarchicdatasetata structure strategy that organizes data in a tree-like structure with nodes and edges.
+A hierarchicdatasetata structure strategy that organizes content in a tree-like structure with nodes and edges.
 Addresses hierarcinformatiodatasetata representation, efficient searching, and data organization.
 Example: Organizing file system directories in a tree structure for navigation.
 Operates by connecting nodes through parent-child relationships, enabling efficient traversal and search operations.

 **Key Characteristics:**
 - **Time Complexity**: Varies
 - **Space Complexity**: Varies
 - **Stability**: N/A

-Red-Black TreContent usInformationn Data Structure.
+Red-Black TreContent usInformatioDatasetata Structure.

 ## Implementation